Skip to main content

 Training for the new system will be essential to the success of Project BOOST, helping us ensure a smooth transition and launch!
 The new system training program will have four tiers to it, with each step building on the previous one to ensure staff have in-depth knowledge of the system.

-To ensure the training works with everyone’s unique learning styles, the training team at FAST will use a mix of instructor-led training, engaging video modules, online resources, simulated practice scenarios and plenty of hands-on practice opportunities to train staff on the new software.
-BOOST training is scheduled to begin in mid-to-late summer of 2025 and will continue through the fall.
+To ensure the training works with everyone’s unique learning styles, the training team at FAST will use a mix of engaging video modules, online resources, simulated practice scenarios and plenty of hands-on practice opportunities to train staff on the new software.
+BOOST training is underway.

 Your feedback is crucial to the success of Project BOOST during this 15-month development process!
 By sharing your insights, we can make real-time adjustments, encourage genuine collaboration, and achieve the best possible outcomes for the project.